swisscom/dopc/README.md

 **404 Not Found**

-If specified plan was not found.
+If the specified plan was not found.

 | Type | Property | Description | Required |
 | --- | --- | --- | --- |